Benjamin-Philip/Benjamin-Philip.github.io/collections/_sicp/sicp-ex-1.29.md

 - $a$ is starting point.
 - $b$ is ending point.
-- dx or delta x, is a really (infinitesimally) small change in x
+- $dx$ or delta x, is a really (infinitesimally) small change in x
-- f is "function of" and is a function in maths
+- $f$ is "function of" and is a function in maths

 $$\int_{a}^{b} f = \bigg[f\bigg(a + \frac{dx}{2}\bigg) + f\bigg( a + dx + \frac{dx}{2} + ... \bigg) \bigg]dx$$